geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Vainly we strive their wanderings to restrain,
 " The sex is all inconstant, false, and vain.'

-" ' Oh pause,' I cried ; ' though one thy bosom vex,
+" ' Oh pause,' I cried; ' though one thy bosom vex,
 " Waste not thy fury on the guiltless sex !
 11 How many a female name, from age to age,
 " Has history blazon'd on her brightest page,